loathers/ChIT/docs/README.md

 If you have done any configuration of ChIT on the old version, don't worry!
 Your settings will carry over automatically.

+### A Small Warning

+Once you switch to the Github version of ChIT, if you switch back to the Sourceforge version for some reason, all of your boolean preferences will get messed up.
+Not that there's really any reason to switch back in the first place regardless.

 # Examples

 Here are some very old examples of what ChIT can make your charpane look like, compared against the default charpane.